testdouble/intro-to-node/ex1/file-reader.md

 Challenge
 ---------

-Implement a file Node.js file reader.
+Implement a Node.js file reader.
 The program should take in a file name as an argument from the command line and it should display the contents of that file to standard out.

 Hints
 -----